This article overviews terrorism and the United States Government Agencies responsible for investigating terrorism.

 The dramatic focus of mass media is often ascribed as amplifying and broadcasting feelings of intense fear and anger that make terrorism more effective in the modern world.
 As unconventional warfare, terrorism is designed to weaken or supplant existing political landscapes through capitulation or acquiescence instead of subversion or direct military action.

-Counter-terrorism (also spelled counterterrorism) refers to the practices, tactics, techniques, and strategies that governments, military organizations, police departments, and corporations adopt in response to terrorist threats and/or acts, both real and imputed.
+Counter-terrorism (also spelled counterterrorism) refers to the practices, tactics, techniques, and strategies that governments, military organizations, police departments, and corporations adopt in response to terrorist threats and acts, both natural and imputed.

-If terrorism is part of a broader insurgency, counter-terrorism may also form a part of counterinsurgency doctrine, but political, economic, and other measures may focus more on the insurgency than the specific acts of terror.
+Suppose terrorism is part of a broader insurgency.
+In that case, counter-terrorism may also form a part of counterinsurgency doctrine.
+Still, political, economic, and other measures may focus more on the insurgency than the specific acts of terror.
 Foreign internal defense (FID) is a term used by several countries for programs either to suppress insurgency or reduce the conditions under which insurgency could develop.

 United States Government Agencies Responsible for Terrorism Investigations